msr5464/Basic-Automation-Framework/README.md

 # QA_Automation_Project

-We are using Selenium, TestNG for Reporting, Java as a language to automate and Maven to manage all the dependencies throught the project, all of these resources are open source.
+We are using Selenium, TestNG for Reporting, Java as a language to automate and Maven to manage all the dependencies throughout the project, all of these resources are open source.

-TestNG is better choice over JUnit, for complete comparison please visit : http://www.mkyong.com/unittest/junit-4-vs-testng-comparison/

-We are using combination of "Page Object Model" and "Data Driven" automation frameworks to automate Hello Bar.
+This is Hybrid framework using properties of "Page Object Model" and "Data Driven" frameworks.

 This is the Package Representation of our Automation Framework: